-We will be undertaking memorial safety inspections at Arundel Cemetery between November 2022 and March 2023.
+We will be undertaking memorial safety inspections at Littlehampton Cemetery between June 2022 and March 2024

 We have a duty of care to ensure that memorials in our cemeteries and closed churchyards are safe.